JoseCanova/JoseCanova/README.md

 that versions of database models are coming back... i realized why..

+After reducing the mutability then think about increase speed... grpc... is a migration after all...

+mutability is chain the things.. avoid the "document encapsulation this is important"...

+transformation is "role of the programmer"... which means... the last backend man...

 In matter of fact my 2 friends were betting ... hum...
 "10 days...
 20days until he going to stress?"

 but i never saw that. https://www.youtube.com/watch?v=JGwWNGJdvx8&list=RD7F8MJE91Py8&index=27